Customs Union

 • Both entail free trade between the member countries (no tariffs or trade barriers)

-• Member countries within a CU have a common external policy (such as a common tariff) toward all non-member countries.
-Countries within an FTA do not have a common external policy and can negotiate their trade deals with non-member countries.
+• Member countries within a customs union have a common external policy (such as a common tariff) toward all non-member countries.
+Countries within an FTA do not have a common external policy and can negotiate their trade deals with non-member countries

-• A CU is a higher degree of economic integration than an FTA.
+• A customs union is generally considered to involve a higher level of economic integration than an FTA

 A common market/ economic union is an agreement between countries that entails free trade, a common external policy, and no restrictions on the movement of any factors of production.